East Central Regional Rail Trail

+Eastward view of the East Central Rail Trail in Deltona, Florida.

 East Coast Regional Rail Trail is a planned 52-mile paved multi-use trail in Volusia County, Florida and Brevard County, Florida connecting from Enterprise, Florida to Edgewater, Florida with a 10-mile leg to Titusville, Florida.
-From the trailhead at Green Springs Park, other trailheads are at Osteen, Maytown, Edgewater and Titusville.
+From the trailhead at Green Springs Park, other trailheads are at Osteen, Maytown, Edgewater, and Titusville.
 It opened in March 2012 for use by walkers, joggers, in-line skaters, bicyclists, and people with disabilities.
 In September 2020, the trail is mostly completed with one 3-mile gap under construction.
 The trail includes portions of both the 250-mile Florida Coast-to-Coast Trail and 260-mile St. Johns River-to-Sea Loop.